Find Us: 4805 Highland Knolls Rd, Suite 300 Rogers, AR 72758

 The tooth extraction procedure typically causes minimal discomfort.
 We can help you relax with dental sedation if you feel nervous about dental work.
 If not, Dr. Adams will use a local anesthetic to numb the area so you won’t feel pain during the procedure.

-Once the area is numb, we will carefully separate the tooth from the gums and removed.
-We will clean the empty space and stitch it closed.
+Once the area is numb, we will carefully separate the tooth from the gums.
+We’ll clean the empty space and stitch it closed.
 Afterward, our team will give you clear instructions on how to take care of the area so you can heal comfortably and quickly.

 Replacing Extracted Teeth